CogSciPrag/context-in-cognition-symposium/01_schedule.markdown

 - Prizes will be awarded for the best project at the end of the symposium!

-## Preliminary talk titles & abstracts
+## Invited talks & workshops: Titles & abstracts

 ### Prof. Dr. Martin Butz: "How do we actively contextualize our behaviour?"